-There are many thoughts and beliefs about Individualized Education Program (IEPs) that have no basis in the law.
+There are many thoughts and beliefs about Individual Education Plans (IEPs) that have no basis in the law.
 Some of these myths follow:

 School staff often pressure parents to sign the IEP at the meeting.
 There is nothing in the law saying that parents must sign at the IEP meeting.
 A parent can take the IEP home and read it carefully before signing.
 Sometimes the written IEP will differ from what was talked about at the meeting.
 There is no rush to sign and parents should take as much time as reasonably necessary to review and understand the IEP before signing it.
 Ignore any threats from staff.

 THE SCHOOL IS NOT ENTITLED TO ANY PERSONAL INFORMATION

 There is no law or anything in the IDEA that allows the school to demand social security numbers, immigration status or private insurance information.
 Parents can refuse to provide any of that type of information and have no worry about repercussions from the school staff.

 PARENTS CAN CONSENT TO SOME PARTS OF THE IEP, BUT NOT ALL, OF THE IEP

 Sometimes parents will agree with portions of the IEP, but not others.
 The law is very clear that parents can provide consent to some of the IEP but not others.
 There is no rule that the parent must agree to the entire IEP.

 PARENTS CAN WRITE ANYTHING THEY WANT INTO THE IEP